simvyc/django-erp-pandi-health/README.md

 # django-erp-pandi
-Django based ERP Pandi for manufacture of pandi components
+Django based ERP Pandi for patients medical records

 Set up
 It is advised to install all the requirements inside virtualenv.